Table of Contents

 Even for humans, it can be really difficult to understand people with strong or unfamiliar accents.
 Call center workers receive accent training to understand 35 different variations of English alone.

 And what about communicating in different languages?
-For multinational organisations, speaking to customers in different languages means going the extra mile to hire multilingual staff, and making sure that calls actually go through to the agent who can speak the caller’s language.
+For multinational organizations, speaking to customers in different languages means going the extra mile to hire multilingual staff, and making sure that calls actually go through to the agent who can speak the caller’s language.

-Organisations in English-speaking countries have an inherent advantage.
+Organizations in English-speaking countries have an inherent advantage.
 English was very likely the first language used on the internet, which means more training data which leads to more accurate predictions by software.
 All this means that machines can ‘understand’ better in English.

 But even in English, accents remain a challenge.
 Speech recognition has advanced leaps and bounds but it’s not perfect.
 The exact same conversation with a New Yorker versus an Australian versus a Serbian speaker of US English will all leave a slightly different text transcript, which is what trips up most voice assistants today.
 This leads to the much dreaded “sorry, can you repeat?” loop for even native English speakers.

-For organisations in non-English-speaking countries or those that serve multicultural customers, the challenge is two-fold.
+For organizations in non-English-speaking countries or those that serve multicultural customers, the challenge is two-fold.
 Firstly, speech recognition solutions are not as accurate in other languages, immediately making things more difficult.
 Secondly, less training data in a particular language acts as a barrier to better accuracy of conversational models in that language.
 This is why it is much harder to build great conversational experiences for customers in say, Italian, Latvian, or Singlish than it is in English.

 But it’s not hopeless.
 From day one, PolyAI has had a focus on creating voice self-service experiences in any language, regardless of accents or slang.
 It’s our goal to deliver enterprise-ready voice assistants that match and excel household names – and our products achieve just that.
 We are purpose-built for multilingual voice applications, which means we do a few things differently…